PPgp/bayesTFR/README.md

 install_github("PPgp/bayesTFR", ref = "dev")
 ```

-Then if bayesTFR has been loaded previously, users could switch to the new version either by re-starting the r session or
+If bayesTFR has been loaded previously, users could switch to the new version either by re-starting the R session or

 ```R
 detach(package:bayesTFR, unload=TRUE); library(bayesTFR)